-An Augusta personal injury lawyer at Hawk Law Group will serve as your tireless advocate in recovering compensation after your construction accident.
+The personal injury lawyers in Augusta at Hawk Law Group will serve as your tireless advocates in recovering compensation after your construction accident.
 Our law office was founded by Vic Hawk, a champion member of the Georgia Trial Lawyers Association.
 Attorney Hawk has recovered life-changing verdicts and settlements for his clients, including Jenkins County’s largest personal injury verdict.

 Here is what our law firm in Augusta, Georgia, will do to help you with your case: